-National Cipher Challenge (Mr Morris and Mrs Jennings)
+National Cipher Challenge (Mr Morris)

 Sponsored by IBM and GCHQ amongst others and run by Southampton University, the Cipher Challenge runs from October to January.
 TWGSB often has one of the largest entries from Kent.
 It attracts able students who enjoy using mathematics and computing in novel and interesting ways.
 Students work in teams to break ciphers of increasing complexity, with points awarded for accuracy and speed.
 Four weeks is allowed for the Final Round, which perhaps indicates its level of difficulty.
 It should appeal to able students in Years 10-13, and it is recommended that anyone in the sixth form contemplating reading maths or a maths-related subject at university should participate in the competition.
-Support and guidance is provided at lunchtimes by Mr Morris and Mrs Jennings in NB1.
+Support and guidance is provided at lunchtimes by Mr Morris in NB1.

 The Senior Maths Enrichment Club (Mr Morris)

 The Club is open to pupils of all abilities in the sixth form.
 We will look at maths and the uses of maths in areas outside the A-level syllabuses, for example how maths developed and is used in the “real world”.
 In addition to these activities there will be games and the opportunity to represent the school in maths competitions, notably the Senior Maths Team Challenge.
 This is a national competition to find the best team of Y12 and Y13 mathematicians; we usually do well and aim to reach the Finals this year.
 Finally, there will be an opportunity for pupils required to sit additional papers, such as the STEP or Oxford entrance exams, to have help and support to prepare for these important exams.